cjdbarlow/bedside-notebook/anaesthesia/periop/icd.md

 #Perioperative Management of Implantable Cardiac Devices

+> Key questions:
+> * What is the EMI risk of the surgery?
+> * How dependent is the patient?

 Implantable cardiac devices include:
 * Pacemakers
 Generate an electrical impulse to stimulate myocardial contraction.
 Used for: